optimizely/library/README.md

 This library houses a collection of Optimizely extensions, add-ons, guides, and samples for educating and enabling users of Optimizely.

-If you have any questions, please open an issue on this repository or the repository in question.
+If you can't find what you are looking or have any feedback, [open an issue](https://github.com/optimizely/library/issues) on this repository.

 ## Contents